Perthus Tunnel: Construction

 As early as the 1980s, studies were underway into examining the potential of constructing a high speed railway between the countries of Spain and France.
 By the 21st century, various projects to improve the connecting infrastructure between European nations were underway.
-To do so facilitate such any such link between Spain and France, the challenging terrain of the Pyrenees would have to be traversed, necessitating the construction of a tunnel.
+To facilitate any such link between Spain and France, the challenging terrain of the Pyrenees would have to be traversed, necessitating the construction of a tunnel.
 During the early 2000s, arrangements to undertake its design and construction were explored.
 This resulted in the formation of a public–private partnership venture by the TP Ferro consortium, a joint venture of the French civil engineering firm Eiffage and the Spanish company Dragados, who undertook the design, construction, and operation of the Perthus Tunnel under a fifty-year concession awarded in December 2003.

 The Perthus Tunnel, which comprises two parallel bores with a length of 8.3 km, was considered to be the most challenging undertaking of the project.
 Of the various bridges, tunnels, and miscellaneous civil engineering works needed to produce the connection, the tunnel was both the largest and comprised the greatest expense by a considerable margin; the estimated cost of its construction was $375M.
 In the years prior to the project's launch, extensive surveying efforts had been conducted to support the future construction effort.
 On 17 February 2004, the final contract between TP Ferro, France, and Spain was agreed.
 On 19 July 2005, construction of the tunnel was officially launched at a ceremony attended by both French and Spanish dignitaries.